waywardgeek/infnoise/README.md

 continually estimated and compared to expected values.

-Entropy per bit is measured as the log2 of one over the probability of seeing a specific output sequence from the INM.
+Entropy per bit is measured as the log2 of one over the probability of seeing a specific output sequence from the modular noise multiplier.
 The probability of any given output bit is estimated by keeping a history of results, given the previous 7 bits.
 Simulations with K=1.82 show that using 16 bits rather than 7 gives only a 0.16% improvement in prediction accuracy, so only 7 are used.

 ### Entropy Testing